JetBrains/kotlin-web-site/external/README.md

   title: "Immutability"
 ```

-where
+where:
-`md` is the name of the original markdown file to include
+- `md` is the name of the original markdown file to include
-`url` is the URL at the resulting site
+- `url` is the URL at the resulting site
-`title` is the title
+- `title` is the title

 Those parameters are translated into the `content` element under the original `_nav.yml` file.
 Thanks to the separated `md` and `url` fields one is able to setup alias names for resources.